bdsegal/BSA-computing-workshop/index.md

 ## Statistical programming in R

-These notes go over some aspects of:
+These notes cover some aspects of:

 0. [Downloading data in R](0.downloading_data.html)
 1. [Managing large desktop-sized files (a few GB in size)](1.managing_large_files.html)